jbittel/django-mama-cas/docs/protocol.rst

    session has been established.

 **Custom attributes**
-   Custom attributes can be returned along with a service or proxy validation success.
+   Custom attributes can be returned along with a CAS 2.0 service or proxy validation success.
 This is not part of the official CAS specification, but is widely used in practice.

 These changes do not alter the contract between the client, service and CAS server.